Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-Given a choice of bandwidth $h$, valid statistical inference can be developed by controlling the remaining misspecification bias.
-When the boundary $\B$ is smooth, robust bias correction for standard univariate RD designs continues to be valid in the context of distance-based estimation \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli}.
-When $\B$ exhibits kinks, undersmoothing relative to the MSE-optimal bandwidth for $p=0$ is needed due to the fact that increasing $p$ does not necessarily imply a reduction in misspecification bias, and thus bias correction techniques are ineffective (uniformly over $\bx\in\B$).
-A simple solution is to employ different bandwidths and polynomial orders for different values of $\bx\in\B$, taking into account the relative proximity to a kink point on $\B$.
+Given a bandwidth choice, valid statistical inference can be achieved by appropriately controlling the remaining misspecification bias.
+When the boundary $\B$ is smooth, robust bias-correction methods developed for univariate RD designs remain applicable in the distance-based setting \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell_2018_JASA,Calonico-Cattaneo-Farrell_2022_Bernoulli}.
+When $\B$ contains kinks, however, undersmoothing relative to the MSE-optimal bandwidth for $p=0$ becomes necessary because increasing the polynomial order does not guarantee a reduction in misspecification bias, rendering bias-correction techniques ineffective uniformly over $\bx\in\B$.
+In such cases, bandwidth and polynomial order choices should account for proximity to boundary irregularities.

-The companion software package \texttt{rd2d} employs a simple rule-of-thumb bandwidth selector targeting $h \asymp n^{-1/4}$ to implement the univariate distance-based estimator $\widehat{\vartheta}(\bx)$ as default for all $\bx\in\B$ when it is unknown whether $\B$ has kinks or other irregularities o, which is valid for estimation whether $\B$ is smooth or not.
-For inference, following \cite{Calonico-Cattaneo-Farrell_2018_JASA}, the package employs the undersmoothed choice of order $n^{-1/3}$, which targets coverage error optimality of confidence interval estimators.
-If $\B$ is known to be smooth, then the package implements a rule-of-thumb bandwidth selector targeting $h \asymp n^{-1/(4 + 2p)}$ for point estimation, and them employs robust bias corrected inference based on that bandwidth choice.
-Furthermore, if the location of the kinks is known, then the more adaptive bandwidth selection procedure $\widehat{h}_{\mathtt{kink},\bx}(\B)$ can be used.
-Section \ref{sec: Numerical Results} illustrates the performance of these methods, and also considers the software package \texttt{rdrobust} for bandwidth selection with $p=0$ as another simple rule-of-thumb bandwidth implementation.
-Further implementation details and simulation evidence are given in \citet{Cattaneo-Titiunik-Yu_2025_rd2d}.
+The companion software package \texttt{rd2d} implements a rule-of-thumb bandwidth selector targeting $h\asymp n^{-1/4}$ as the default choice for all $\bx\in\B$ when the smoothness of $\B$ is unknown.
+This choice is valid for point estimation regardless of whether the boundary is smooth.
+For inference, following \cite{Calonico-Cattaneo-Farrell_2018_JASA}, the package employs an undersmoothed bandwidth of order $n^{-1/3}$ to target coverage-error optimality.
+When $\B$ is known to be smooth, the package instead uses a rule-of-thumb selector targeting $h\asymp n^{-1/(4+2p)}$ for point estimation and implements robust bias-corrected inference based on that bandwidth.
+If the locations of kink points are known, the adaptive selector $\widehat{h}_{\mathtt{kink},\bx}(\B)$ can also be employed.
+Section \ref{sec: Numerical Results} illustrates the performance of these approaches and compares them with simple rule-of-thumb bandwidth choices obtained using the \texttt{rdrobust} package with $p=0$.
+Further implementation details and simulation evidence are provided in \citet{Cattaneo-Titiunik-Yu_2025_rd2d}.